 Create a central repository for consistent implementation of security policies

-A central repository is essential for the consistent implementation of security policies, like automatic rotation of access rights or a unique password.
+A central repository is essential for the consistent implementation of security policies, like the automatic rotation of access rights or a unique password.
 Adding an abstraction layer to the central repository using an API call reference can be modified without changing the robot code or taking them offline.
-Manually modifying permissions for hundreds or thousands of software robots is not scalable and is insecure, therefore a large part of the management of login data should be automated for consistency.
+Manually modifying permissions for hundreds or thousands of software robots is not scalable and is insecure, therefore, a large part of the management of login data should be automated for consistency.

 Applying the principle of ‘least privilege'

 Robots’ access to other applications and databases must be limited to what is strictly necessary to perform tasks; the ‘least privilege’ principle.
-Damage in the event of an attack is minimized by limiting the access software robots have to applications or databases.
-This is especially important to stop intruders from using multiple applications on a client computer in the event of a cyber-attack, and to give local administrator rights to install spyware and other malware.
+Damage in the event of an attack is minimised by limiting the access software robots have to applications or databases.
+This is especially important to stop intruders from using multiple applications on a client computer in the event of a cyberattack, and to give local administrator rights to install spyware and other malware.